mlflow/mlflow-torchserve/examples/MNIST/example3/README.md

 Since the model is exported to mlflow, set the --model-uri to the S3 path where model is logged.

 `mlflow deployments  create --name mnist_test --target torchserve --model-uri <S3_MODEL_PATH> -C "MODEL_FILE=mnist_model.py" -C "HANDLER_FILE=mnist_handler.py"`

+Note: Torchserve plugin determines the version number by itself based on the deployment name. hence, version number is not a mandatory argument for the plugin.
+For example, the above command will create a deployment `mnist_test` with version 1.

+If needed, version number can also be explicitly mentioned as a config variable.

+`mlflow deployments  create --name mnist_test --target torchserve --model-uri <S3_MODEL_PATH> -C "VERSION=5.0" "-C "MODEL_FILE=mnist_model.py" -C "HANDLER_FILE=mnist_handler.py"`

 ## Running prediction based on deployed model